-A small village (BCE) located along the Yangtze River's Delta, engaged in fishing and salt, is now the most populous city in China and the world's largest commercial port freight volume.
-So since past centuries main meeting point with the West.
+A small village (BCE) located along the Delta of Yangtze River, engaged in fishing and salt, is today the most populous city in China and the world's largest commercial port freight volume.
+So, since centuries main meeting point with the West.

 << Better City, Better Life >> proclaims the municipal slogan for the flourishing empire of luxury in the new Market Dynasty.
 There are enough historical traces in other cities so Shanghai could undergo to the banner of 'something new', no matter tear it down and build it again, as it happened with the 'opium's concessions', European colonization and the so-called exotic East Paris.
 China is today the first luxury consumer in the world (Fortune Character Institute).
 Since then, the global business elite stands resplendent in Pudong, the new district of Shanghai built in just 20 years.